MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 - *Monitor resource optimization.* [Use Azure Advisor](/azure/advisor/advisor-overview#what-is-advisor) to monitor Azure resources for reliability, security, operational excellence, performance, and cost.
 [Set alerts](/azure/advisor/advisor-alerts-portal) for any new Advisor recommendations.

-- *Monitor resource health.* [Monitor the health of Azure services](/azure/service-health/overview) and monitor service impacting events, planned maintenance, and other changes that might affect availability.
+- *Monitor resource health.* [Monitor the health of Azure services](/azure/service-health/overview) and monitor service-impacting events, planned maintenance, and other changes that might affect availability.

 #### Configure monitoring for data governance